Officer killed, two officers injured after active shooter situation in San Marcos

-SAN MARCOS, Texas — A police officer is dead and two officers are injured after an active shooter situation in San Marcos on Saturday night.
-A law enforcement source told KVUE the shooter is now dead.
+SAN MARCOS, Texas — A police officer is dead and two officers are injured – one in a critical condition – after an active shooter situation in San Marcos on Saturday night.
+The alleged shooter is now dead.

 Police said the scene is secured and there is no additional threat to the public after residents in San Marcos were asked to shelter in place.